J4NN0/nazi-study/README.md

 # Extra

 This (troll) idea was born looking at one my friend studying non-stop until lunch or dinner were not ready.
-She does this stuff all days and then we thought together about a solution and here I am!
+She used to study in this way like every day, for this reason we (maybe more me than her) thought together about a solution and here I am with this great idea!
 She will love me, I already know it.
 Ciao Deb!